-When I moved here to Canada, I never thought I will do a lot of baking.
-At first, baking is like my personal therapist, then I found myself at a baking school.
+Baking is my personal therapist.
 I enjoyed the process of calculating, kneading, and shaping.
 The smell of fresh bread is like a drug that became addictive.
-After learning all those different techniques, learning about brioche,.....
-I thought about Babka....buttery and delicious bread filled with rich chocolate, a perfect reminder of a great experience two decades ago.
+It is buttery and delicious bread filled with rich chocolate.

 There are many techniques and different ways of making babka.
 From yeasted bread to croissant babka, different forms and fillings, it is limitless.
 I have tasted some babka that is so delicious that you will faint after eating just one slice, but to me, I want to have a slice and go back again for another piece.
 It should taste like having a cake for dessert after dinner but it is also great with a morning cup of coffee for breakfast.

 My love for this decadent bread loaf is the reason I shared with you another story of my life.
 Thank you to the Jewish community who introduced this luscious form of bread to the world, that everybody enjoys and craves to make especially when feeling blue.
 The fragrance while baking envelopes your whole place, tease your nostrils and your neighbor.
 Perfect to uplift the mood, and an antidote for winter blues to come.
 You will gonna love it too!
 Don't let the length of time terrify you.
 Once everything is all prepared and kneaded, you're free to do other things.